This page explains iron butterfly payoff profile and the calculation of its maximum loss, maximum profit, break-even points and risk-reward ratio.

 B/E #2 = middle strike + net premium received

 Both break-even points have the same distance from the middle strike, equal to net premium received.

 B/E #1 = $50 – $3.73 = $46.27

 B/E #2 = $50 + $3.73 = $53.73

 Iron Butterfly Risk-Reward Ratio

-As you can see (from the payoff diagram as well as from the breakeven point calculations above), the profit window for iron butterfly tends to be considerably narrower than the profit window of other short volatility strategies, like short straddle or iron condor.
-On the other hand, iron butterfly often has a very favourable risk-reward ratio.
+As you can see (from the payoff diagram as well as from the break-even point calculations above), the profit window for iron butterfly tends to be considerably narrower than the profit window of other short volatility strategies, like short straddle or iron condor.
+On the other hand, iron butterfly often has a very favorable risk-reward ratio.
 Of course, exact numbers for a particular trade depend mainly on strike selection and option prices.

 We already know from the scenarios discussed above what the maximum loss (risk) and maximum profit (reward) are.

 Maximum profit (reward) = net premium received

 Maximum loss (risk) = higher strike – middle strike – net premium received